jul0105/last-byte.github.io/_posts/2019-10-15-21st-century-ad-attacks-part0.md

 This is, oversimplified of course, how Kerberos authentication works.
 Kerberos is another key technology in Active Directory, but we will analyze it later.
 The key takeaway here is: DCs are fundamental.
 If the DC falls (both from an "architectural" and a hacking point of view) it takes everything down with it.
 Because of that, DCs are (or should be) the most protected and well defended piece of the AD architecture.

+### Organizational Units

+Organizational Units (OU) are another key concept in AD.
+At its core, an OU is just a container.
+A container of what?
+Of objects, of course.
+What are objects, you may ask.
+Users, groups, computers, Access Control Lists (don't worry, we'll explain those too), domains, forests can be objects.
+At this point it should be clear that everything in AD is an object.
+By grouping objects in OUs we can make sure that all of them have certain common properties: let's say I want to make sure that user Eve does not have access to a certain set of objects, for example the servers of the IT Department.
+We can create a OU called "IT Department's Servers", put the servers' objects into this OU and set certain rules (called Group Policy, we will cover that too) so that when Eve tries to login to those servers she is going to be denied access.